-Denechia “Neesha” Powell-Ingabire is a coastal Georgia-born-and-raised movement journalist, essayist, cat parent, spouse, and auntie living in Atlanta/occupied Muscogee territory.
+Denechia “Neesha” Powell-Ingabire is a coastal Georgia-born-and-raised movement journalist, essayist, community & cultural organizer, resource mobilizer, cat parent, spouse, and auntie living in Atlanta/occupied Muscogee territory.
 She reports on the justice movements of the Black, trans, and queer communities to which she belongs and writes essays to recover her own history and the histories of her ancestors and their ancestral homes.

 Neesha’s writings have been published in various online and print publications, including Harper’s Bazaar, the Oxford American, Scalawag, and VICE.
 She recently graduated with a MFA in Creative Writing from Georgia College.
 Her forthcoming debut book, Outsider: The History of a Life and aPlace (Hub City Press, fall 2024), is a collection of personal essays that span genres, including lyric essays, memoir, reportage, and movement journalism.
 Outsider juxtaposes the fraught racial history of coastal Georgia with her lived experiences growing up there as a disabled and queer Black girl.